AndreyKedo/l10n_decompose/README.md

 # Optional;
 parts:
   # Required;
-  - name: auth
+  - name: home
     # Optional; Use pattern %_en.arb or static name.
     template-arb-file: home_en.arb
-    # Optional; By default l10n
+    # Optional; By default use Global settings
     arbDir: l10n
-    # Optional; By default localization
+    # Optional; By default use Global settings
     outputDir: localization
-    # Optional; By default use pattern %_localization.dart or static name.
+    # Optional; By default use Global settings
-    outputLocalizationFile: auth_localizations.dart
+    outputLocalizationFile: main_locale.dart
-    # Optional; By default use pattern %Localizations or static name.
+    # Optional; By default use Global settings
-    outputClass: AuthLocalizations
+    outputClass: MainLocale
 ```

+And next step run command `dart run l10n_decompose`.

-After running the command `l10n-decompose`, the directory would look like this:
+After running the command `l10n-decompose`, the auth directory would look like this:
 ```
 auth
 ├── l10n